 Thousands of tributaries from Appalachian mountain forests flow down to large streams aiming east to the Atlantic or west to the Ohio River basin.
 They tour woodlands, farms, and towns, and their leafy green shorelines link it all together.
 The Delaware is the only completely free-flowing mainstem eastern river, spared because American Rivers and others fought to stop Tocks Island Dam a half-century ago.
-The broad beautiful Susquehanna is the principal source of Chesapeake Bay.
+The broad beautiful Susquehanna is the principal source of water to the Chesapeake Bay.
 The Potomac is “the nation’s river,” from Seneca Rocks to the heart of the Capital.
 A panoply of freshwater fishes can be found in these streams, including trout in fertile limestone valleys and shad migrating up from the sea.

 With one-third of the U.S. population within a 3-hour drive of the coast, Mid-Atlantic rivers are recreational hotspots.
 Weekenders flock to whitewater of the Youghiogheny, New, and Gauley, and to serene waterfronts and trails including a 185-mile bikeway along the Potomac.